 - Drinking to avoid or get rid of withdrawal symptoms

 Alcohol abuse can become a serious problem affecting every aspect of your life.
 Often people who don’t have problems with alcohol can’t understand alcohol addiction.
 There’s a common belief that those who engage in problem drinking can simply decide to stop if they want to.
 Many people believe that because alcohol is legal, you cannot become addicted to it.
-Some people who are dependent upon alcohol have similar beliefs and feel worthless, weak, as if they have a major character flaw.
+Some people who are dependent on alcohol have similar beliefs and feel worthless, weak as if they have a major character flaw.
 When others reinforce these beliefs, it increases the stress, negative self-evaluations, and distress.
 Unfortunately, these are some of the things that make a person feel they need a drink.

-A residential treatment center that focuses upon treating the whole person, not simply the symptoms of addiction, has been shown to be one of the best, most effective ways to treat addiction to alcohol and other drugs.
+A residential treatment center that focuses on treating the whole person, not simply the symptoms of addiction, has been shown to be one of the best, most effective ways to treat addiction to alcohol and other drugs.
 Through a variety of therapeutic interventions, you’ll learn the skills needed to live a life free from booze and focus your attention on what really matters – recovery.

 We firmly believe in the importance of conducting a comprehensive evaluation prior to treatment.
 It is not unusual to discover co-occurring mental disorders during these evaluations.
 Following your evaluation, your treatment team will work with you and your significant others to create an individualized treatment plan based on your unique needs.
 Your treatment team will continue to assess your condition during your stay.
-Some of the treatment options offered in our addiction program include:
+Some of the treatment options offered in our alcohol addiction rehab center include: